Annealing Temperature Calculator

 From here on, you can help us!
 Take the melting temperature of the target and the melting temperature of the less stable primer, and plug them into the calculator.
 The result comes from the formula:

-This temperature is slightly above the suggested range for annealing (60–65 °C), but we weren't designing a real experiment, it's still good!
+This temperature is slightly above the suggested range for annealing (60–65 °C), but we weren't designing a real experiment, so it's still good!

 You learned everything from DNA structure (but we guess you already knew something!) to how to find the annealing temperature in a PCR cycle.
 We hope our primer annealing temperature calculator helped you design your experiment or just satisfied your curiosity.